 An excellent way to save for retirement

-Welcome to the Website VALIC has created especially for you, as an eligible employee of the State of Florida 457(b) Deferred Compensation Savings Plan.
+Welcome to the website AIG Retirement Services has created especially for you, as an eligible employee of the State of Florida 457(b) Deferred Compensation Savings Plan.

 The State of Florida Deferred Compensation Plan is an excellent way to help accumulate money for your retirement.
 Income from this plan, when combined with other sources of retirement income, can help provide you with what you'll need during retirement.